A wrongful death lawsuit in Illinois highlights the complexities of the growing number of laws governing the use of cell phones while driving.

 Laws Banning Phone Use in Illinois

-Illinois is one of 35 states that have banned text messaging while driving, all in the last five years.
+Illinois is one of 35 states that have banned text messaging while driving.
 “There’s a lot of publicity about the law,” Byrne says.
 “I know they do enforce it.”

 - Nine states as well as Washington, D.C. ban handheld cellphone use while driving outright.